psi4/psi4/doc/sphinxman/source/prog_integrals.rst

 After version 1.5, we started transitioning the one electron integral code over to use Libint2 instead of the old handwritten Obara-Saika code.
 There are a number of reasons motivating this switch.
-As we have more methods requiring potentials and fields evaluated at many external sites, such as PCM and polarizable embedding, the efficiency of the one electron integrals can be rate limiting.
-We also started to introduce integral screening, and it is important to balance the screening used for one- and two-electron terms carefully so this is a good opportunity to re-evaluate the code.
+For methods requiring potentials and fields evaluated at many external sites, such as PCM and polarizable embedding, the efficiency of the one electron integrals can be rate limiting.
+We also started to introduce integral screening, and it is important to balance the screening used for one- and two-electron terms carefully, so this is a good opportunity to re-evaluate the code.
 Finally, given the complexity of the OS recursion code, the switch to an external library leaves a more compact codebase to maintain.
 The tips below serve as an upgrade guide as to